 Law firms need to take client-centric approaches to raise their game and become more competitive.
 This will help them retain their client base and prevent losing their clients to platform attorneys.
 Firms that are reluctant to adjust to the legal business’s new reality are at the highest risk.

 - Enhance operational efficiencies

 - Deliver quality legal services

-Adoption of distributed team model and flexible working enable law firms to take a faster route toward growth.
+The adoption of a distributed team model and flexible working enables law firms to take a faster route toward growth.
 Using automation and AI to streamline processes can bring diverse income opportunities by ensuring complete accuracy (eliminating human error) and redeploying skilled staff to activities that generate higher value.